Research Study

 1https://mempool.space/mining

-The information herein was prepared by Fidelity Digital Asset Services, LLC and Fidelity Digital Assets, Ltd. It is for informational purposes only and is not intended to constitute a recommendation, investment advice of any kind, or an offer or the solicitation of an offer to buy or sell securities or other assets.
-Please perform your own research and consult a qualified advisor to see if digital assets are an appropriate investment option.
+The information herein was prepared by Fidelity Digital Assets, National Association (“FDA, NA”) and Fidelity Digital Assets, Ltd (“FDA, LTD”).
+It is for informational purposes only and is not intended to constitute a recommendation, investment advice of any kind, or an offer to buy or sell any asset.
+Perform your own research and consult a qualified advisor to see if digital assets are an appropriate investment option.

 This information is not intended for distribution to, or use by, any person or entity in any jurisdiction or country where such distribution or use would be contrary to local law or regulation.
 Persons accessing this information are required to inform themselves about and observe such restrictions.

-Digital assets are speculative and highly volatile, can become illiquid at any time, and are for investors with a high-risk tolerance.
-Investors in digital assets could lose the entire value of their investment.
-Fidelity Digital Asset Services, LLC and Fidelity Digital Assets.
-Ltd. do not provide tax, legal, investment, or accounting advice.
+FDA, NA and FDA, LTD do not provide tax, legal, investment, or accounting advice.
 This material is not intended to provide, and should not be relied on, for tax, legal, or accounting advice.
 Tax laws and regulations are complex and subject to change.
 You should consult your own tax, legal, and accounting advisors before engaging in any transaction.

-Fidelity Digital Assets and the Fidelity Digital Assets logo are service marks of FMR LLC.
+Fidelity Digital Assets and the Fidelity Digital Assets logo are registered service marks of FMR LLC.